killermann/samk.blog/content/2020/facilitating-social-justice/index.md

 But the latent function we discovered, really by accident, has felt even more important for me over the years, and it's what I'm going to write about here.

-Namely, we discovered how uniquely suited facilitation is for social justice, or any effort that we hope will advance the goals of social justice.
+Namely, we discovered how uniquely well-suited facilitation is for social justice, or any effort that we hope will advance the goals of social justice.
 And I can sum up what I mean in one simple graph.

 ## Graphing Lecturing, Teaching, and Facilitating